Sophia and Heinrich Schliemann: An Unusual Relationship (Pt. II)

 Ερρικάκι and Σοφιάκιον

 Sophia and Heinrich exchanged hundreds of letters in the course of their twenty-one years of marriage, far more than most couples at the time.
-Heinrich’s frequent and lengthy absences from the family roof, whether for excavations or for other reasons, and the obligatory summer breaks for Sophia, usually without Heinrich, in various European watering places, were the main reasons for such frequent correspondence.
+Heinrich’s frequent and lengthy absences from the family hearth, whether for excavations or for other reasons, and the obligatory summer breaks for Sophia, usually without Heinrich, in various European watering places, were the main reasons for such frequent correspondence.

 Most of Sophia’s letters to Heinrich have been published by Eleni Bobou-Protopappa (2005).
 Heinrich’s letters to Sophia have not been published separately.
 Koulmasi in her book (2006) quotes extracts from his letters, but as they are not referenced it is very difficult to locate them in the archive.